• Students

 1. Error: Unit Limit Exceeded For Appointment Period

-The host has set a credit limit ePermit(s).
+The host has set a credit limit for ePermit(s).
 If the student has been recently approved for a second ePermit at the same host, they must wait until their record has been updated.
 There is a 17.5 credit limit for the major semesters at Hunter College (spring and fall), 4 credit for winter and 7.5 per session during the summer before a credit overload.

 HUNTER